 - Keep groups together, perhaps using a buddy system.

 - Be willing to be cheerfully accountable to parents and CGH leaders.

 - Meet one-to-one with minors behind closed doors or have secret meetings with minors.

 - Check a minor for injuries under clothing without another adult present except in serious emergencies.

 - Allow older children to take younger children to the bathroom alone.

-- Transport a child or youth by yourself except for real emergencies.
+- Transport a minors by yourself except for real emergencies.